-The Crisis Care Center is a 16-bed, walk-in mental health clinic providing 24-hour assessment and intervention services, crisis resolution, extended observation, and coordination into alternative care.
+The Crisis Care Center is a walk-in mental health clinic providing 24-hour assessment and intervention services, crisis resolution, extended observation, and coordination into alternative care.
 No appointment is needed.
-On-Site, direct care staff including a psychiatrist and/or psychiatric nurse practitioner, licensed clinical social workers and licensed professional counselors, and RNs and LVNs trained in mental health psychiatric care are available on-site.
+On-Site, direct care staff trained in mental health psychiatric care are available on-site.
 To reach the Crisis Care Center, call (210) 225-5481.